 Gib Bulloch, who grew up on the Scottish Isle of Bute, distinguished himself by leading a corporate “guerrilla movement” inside one of the largest global consulting organizations.
-Now 51, he (his name is originally Gilbert, but he prefers Gib) created a not-for-profit “inside one of the most profit driven corporations in the world,” as the book’s blurb notes.
+Now 51, Gib (born Gilbert, but he prefers Gib) created a not-for-profit “inside one of the most profit driven corporations in the world,” as the book’s blurb notes.
 But the price of success was ultimately his job, his health and a spell in a psychiatric hospital.
 Yet out of this experience, he created “a call to action” for a new breed of social activist working within today’s business world.

-In a foreword by Unilever’s CEO Paul Polman, the United Nations Sustainable Development Goals are referred to as “the world’s business plan”, with the potential to create $12 trillion in commercial opportunities and create up to 380 million jobs by 2030.
+The foreword by Unilever’s CEO Paul Polman labels the United Nations Sustainable Development Goals as “the world’s business plan”, with the potential to create $12 trillion in commercial opportunities and create up to 380 million jobs by 2030.
 “If you work on Lifebuoy, you are not selling soap; you are saving and improving lives by preventing the spread of infectious diseases,” Polman declares.
 All his company’s brands, he maintains, are putting social missions at the heart of their businesses.
 “The people behind these businesses will, I am sure, be encouraged and inspired by Gib Bulloch’s story, as will many others.”

 Alastair Campbell, once the ex-UK Prime Minister Tony Blair’s spin doctor, praises the book for another innovative aspect: “It’s refreshing to see business leaders like Gib Bulloch break the taboo surrounding mental health in the workplace by speaking up, openly and honestly, about their personal experiences,” he writes.
 Entrepreneur Arianna Huffington gives it another endorsement as “an inspiring personal account of how purpose and well-being can transform the business world.”